bradhutc/lstmae_mbp/Pan-STARRS_Analysis/README.txt

 Appendix here: https://spacetelescope.github.io/hellouniverse/notebooks/hello-universe/Classifying_PanSTARRS_sources_with_unsupervised_learning/Classifying_PanSTARRS_sources_with_unsupervised_learning.html

 -- 0_obtainstars.py will take the PS1-STRM file and get stars with a desired probability level.

+Table fields found here: https://outerspace.stsci.edu/display/PANSTARRS/PS1+MeanObjectView+table+fields

--- 1_obtain_phot will match using objID to get photometric measurements of the stars in DR1 (griz) along with their uncertainties.
+-- 1_obtain_phot will match using objID to get photometric measurements of the stars in DR1 (grizy) along with their uncertainties and a few other things like flags.